Kyriosity/use-dev/README+/decisions/README+/cs-jagged_props.md

 > 🚧...
 DRAFT ... 🚧

-# C# - T-R/W-Clay models
+# C# - Clay T-models

-What does the title mean EXCEPT CALAMBOURE (Clay folder and Models LINK!)?
+What does the title mean except calembour (Clay folder and Models LINK!)?
 Let me begin with an example

 Example - a counterpart of abstraction, is a grand teacher of everything, within normal rationality.